terra-money/docs/docs/develop/module-specifications/spec-oracle.md

 ### MsgExchangeRateVote

 The `MsgExchangeRateVote` contains the actual exchange rate vote.
-The `Salt` parameter must match the salt used to create the prevote, otherwise the voter cannot be rewarded.
+The `Salt` parameter must match the salt used to create the prevote.
+Otherwise, the voter cannot be rewarded.

 ```go
 // MsgExchangeRateVote - struct for voting on the exchange rate of Luna denominated in various Terra assets.